Importance of brand identity and consistency

 By now, you may have a better understanding of the importance of brand identity.

 You might also see how the image we portray to others creates and maintains a perception about us, how our brand (what people think about us) enhance, or not, our relationships with others.

-The visual appearance, words, behaviours and records of us are creating a brand perception, or opinion if you like.
+The visual appearance, words, behaviours and records of us create a brand perception, or opinion about the brand and cannot be ignored.

 misaligned brand identity